Smoked Brisket Flat (The Ultimate Guide)

 Smoked brisket flat, when done right, is so tender and juicy that it almost melts in your mouth.
 It’s part of the magic of knowing how to make good smoker recipes.

-This is one of the best cuts of beef to smoke and today, I will guide you through the heavenly world of perfectly smoked brisket flat.
-Much of my meat smoking is inspired by none other than Aaron Franklin, a true pitmaster legend.
+Making a smoked brisket flat is one of the best cuts of beef to smoke and today, I will guide you how to make this every step of the way.
+Much of my meat smoking is inspired by friends and colleagues that have smokers and of course, Aaron Franklin, a true pitmaster legend.

 Table of Contents